AnkitAggarwal0/AnkitAggarwal0.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: true # includes social icons at the bottom of the page
 ---
 <h4> Hey!
 My name is Ankit Aggarwal.
 I am currently pursuing a Master’s in Robotic Systems Development (MRSD) at the Robotics Institute, Carnegie Mellon University.
-As part of this program, my capstone project lies in the domain of Space Robotics – Lunar ROADSTER, a Robotics Operator for Autonomous Development of Surface Trails and Exploration Routes. </h4>
+As part of this program, my capstone project lies in the domain of Space Robotics – <a href = "projects/1_project">Lunar ROADSTER </a>, a Robotic Operator for Autonomous Development of Surface Trails and Exploration Routes. </h4>

 <h4> My core interest lies in creating robots in unpredictable environments.
 This ranges from robots that operate in extra-terrestrial conditions or aid humans work in hard-to-access mining sites.
 Robotics allows me to explore a broad spectrum of engineering problems, and I enjoy creating complete multi-disciplinary systems from the ground up.  </h4>